inariksit/NLP_course/Tutorial1/notes.md

 This course is an overview of many things, and isn't likely to go deeper into automata theory.
 If some of you are interested to learn about the topic more deeply, I recommend a Chalmers course given in LP4: http://www.cse.chalmers.se/edu/course/TMV027/ .
 There is also an online course in Coursera, given at about LP1 (just ended for this year): https://www.coursera.org/course/automata

+## Part III: Word statistics, language models and corpus methods

+### PMI and LMI

+Two things:

+* Intuition about PMI and LMI
+* Logarithms